Expanding Your Sales: Distribution vs. OEM

 – You may need to manage many more relationships for global coverage compared with the OEM route

-+ Quick access to market
++ Quick access to market and global distribution channels

 + Quick revenue